mitre-cyber-academy/2024-ectf-insecure-example/README.md

 # eCTF Insecure Example
-This repository holds the insecure example design for an eCTF MISC system.
+This repository holds the Final Design for UCI-ECTF Team 2024.
+The MISC System.

 ## Layout